Skip to Content

 Cook Time: 20 minutes

-A decadent gluten free chocolate cake with creamy whipped chocolate ganache.
-This cake is flourless thanks to a secret ingredient!
+A decadent gluten free chocolate layer cake with creamy whipped chocolate ganache.
+Thanks to quinoa, this cake is flourless and super easy to make.

 Ingredients